Population and Geography based on 2020 Census Redistricting Data File

 James Gomolka

 I see many comments liking or disliking based on the most probable party to control a district.
 THIS IS NOT A CRITERIA!
+This map fails in compactness and divides communities with like interests.
+It is a ridiculous and obvious attempt at gerrymandering.

 Janet L Childress